AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 # ...
 ```

-In order to achieve a clean Unified Schema design that would allow the following Query:
+To achieve a clean Unified Schema design that would allow the following Query:

 ```graphql
 query bestSellersByStore {